rogsme/rogs.me/content/_index.md

 > December 2016 - June 2019

 On my time in Vascar Solutions, I have been in many projects, most recently on Knac and Axelerist.
-"Knac" is a job application startup, empathizing on assessments to recommend candidates to a specific job.
+[Knac](/projects/knac) is a job application startup, empathizing on assessments to recommend candidates to a specific job.
 I worked on the backend with NodeJS, Express, MongoDB, Mocha, CircleCI, Heroku and AWS.
-"Axelerist" is a web app that connects to an external API and displays the client’s inventory in a more friendly and ergonomic way.
+[Axelerist](/projects/axelerist) is a web app that connects to an external API and displays the client’s inventory in a more friendly and ergonomic way.
 I worked on the backend, managing the API connection, working on an API wrapper and user management.
 The app was made with NodeJS, Express, MongoDB, Mocha, CircleCI, Heroku and AWS.

 # Education